rh9891/AnotherOneBitesTheCrust/README.md

 ## License

-This application does not currently have any licenses.
+This application does not currently have any licenses, but you're more than welcome to use it as inspiration or adapt it for your own projects.

-The user is not permitted to use, modify, or share any parts of it.
-Though the code for this application is hosted on Github, where you are allowed to view and fork the code, this does not imply that the user is permitted to use, modify, or share the contents of this application for any purpose.
+Feel free to view, fork, and modify the code, but please give credit to this repository if you decide to use any part of it.
+Let’s spread some 80’s pizza-making joy together!